Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Summary and conclusions

+In the cooler upper layers, condensation of silicates, oxides, and carbides might occur.
+In \metal= 0 atmospheres, condensation is suppressed by the thermal inversion; in oxidised high-\metal atmospheres, condensation of silicates (and oxides at the highest \fOtwo) occurs in the upper atmospheric layers despite irradiation temperatures of 2500 K due to the cooling effect of the greenhouse gases.
+Reduced high-\metal planets condense SiC in their lower to middle atmosphere, and graphite at nearly all altitudes. \tirr < 2000 K progressively leads to condensation at greater atmospheric depths, and condensation in lower-\metal atmospheres.

-\item While the majority of mass-radius relationships of the hottest HREs are consistent with atmospheres with a limited scale height (favoured at high $z$ and low $VMF$), some, such as 55 Cancri e and TOI-1408 c, despite $T_{irr} \sim 2500$~K, have densities that are too low to be explicable by a bulk silicate Earth-like volatile budget (i.e., $z$ = 1 and log$VMF$ = 0).
-Hence, these HREs are consistent with i) low $z$ (solar-like) atmospheres at similar scaled volatile mass fractions ($VMF$) to the BSE for 55 Cancri e, or ii) in the case of TOI-1408 c, have \textit{both} low $z$ and high $VMF$ to explain their extended atmospheres.
-We find that mass-radius relations are degenerate with respect to $z$ and \logvmf, which can only be resolved by spectroscopic means.
+While the majority of mass-radius relationships of the hottest HREs are consistent with atmospheres with a limited scale height (favoured at high \metal), some, such as 55 Cancri e and TOI-1408 c, have densities that are too low to be explicable by a bulk silicate Earth-like volatile budget (i.e. \metal = 1 and \logvmf =0).
+Hence, these HREs are consistent with intermediate \metal $\sim 0.1-0.5$ atmospheres in the case of 55 Cancri e or, in the case of TOI-1408 c, favour SOLAR-like (\metal =0), massive (\logvmf =1), and highly reducing (\dIW{}$\lesssim$-3) scenarios to explain their extended atmospheres.
+We find that mass-radius relations are degenerate with respect to \metal and \logvmf, which can only be resolved by spectroscopic means.

-\item The MIRI spectra of 55 Cancri e obtained by \citet{hu2024secondary} preclude oxidised VIBSE-scenarios at any \logvmf and highly reduced (\dIW{-6}) SOLAR cases at \logvmf$\geq 1$, indicating that the planet is unlikely to be a heavier Earth-twin nor hosts a captured nebular atmosphere.
+The MIRI spectra of 55 Cancri e obtained by \citet{hu2024secondary} preclude VIBSE-scenarios at any \logvmf and any \dIW{}$\geq -3$, as well as highly reduced (\dIW{-6}) SOLAR cases at \logvmf$\geq 1$, indicating that the planet is neither a heavier Earth-twin nor that it captured an extensive nebular atmosphere.
 Intermediate scenarios remain possible.
-This conclusion aligns with the constraints from the mass-radius data at shorter wavelength.
-The NIRCam observations by \citet{hu2024secondary} and \citet{patel2024jwst} do not paint a consistent picture and remain in conflict among themselves or the constraints from MIRI and mass-radius, but generally prefer reduced atmospheres of low $z$.
+This conclusion aligns with the constraints from the mass-radius data at a shorter wavelength.
+The NIRCam observations by \citet{hu2024secondary} and \citet{patel2024jwst} do not paint a consistent picture and remain inconclusive.
+Ground-based observations might disfavour H-rich (low-\metal) scenarios.
+Future observations with MIRI's MRS mode can place constraints on the possible scenarios but will remain degenerate with the interior structure and the temperature distribution of the planet. \\